Leezamiranda/CSPB2270-Final-Project/README.md

 ## Local computer setup

-In order for the above to work, you need to have git, a C++ toolchain, and cmake installed.
+In order for the above to work, you need to have git, a C++ toolchain, and CMake installed.
 On a Mac, you can install git and the C++ toolchain by installing XCode developer tools.
-You can install cmake via Homebrew (go to the [Homebrew website](https://brew.sh/) and follow the directions, and then install cmake with `brew install cmake`.
+You can install CMake via Homebrew (go to the [Homebrew website](https://brew.sh/) and follow the directions, and then install CMake with `brew install cmake`.

 You'll need an editor.
 Students in the recent past have had good luck with VS Code and CLion.